 To begin using the support CD, simply insert the CD into your CD-ROM drive.
-If Autorun is enabled in your computer, the software and drivers menu automatically appears on your screen.
+The CD automatically displays the welcome screen and the installation menus if Autorun is enabled in your computer.

-If the installation menu did not appear automatically, locate and doubleclick on the file ASSETUP.EXE from the BIN folder in the support CD to display the menu.
+If the welcome screen did not appear automatically, locate and doubleclick on the file ASSETUP.EXE from the BIN folder in the support CD to display the menus.

-5.2.2 Installation menus
+5.2.2 Main menu